Orange-OpenSource/wro4j-taglib/README.md

 <%@ taglib uri="http://orange.com/wro/taglib" prefix="wro" %>
 ```

-2. There are 3 available tags
+2. There are 4 available tags
     * `script` generates script tags
     * `style` generates stylesheet link tags
     * `asJsArray` generates a JavaScript array
+    * `optionalScript` is optional, it should only be used when LESS is used with exploded files.
+It should be included
+      AFTER the stylesheets and inside the header.

 ### `script` syntax
 ```JSP